MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Flapper.md

 The enemy flies upwards diagonally to the direction they're facing.
 #### Walk and Turn
 The enemy does flies back and forth without friction in an arc.
+#### Fly Diagonal Fast
+The enemy flies upwards diagonally to the direction they're facing in a faster speed.